meilisearch/documentation/learn/core_concepts/documents.md

 Every field has a [data type](/reference/under_the_hood/datatypes.md) dictated by its value.
 Every value must be a valid [JSON data type](https://www.w3schools.com/js/js_json_datatypes.asp).

-Take note that in the case of strings, the value **[can contain at most 1000 words](/reference/features/known_limitations.md#maximum-words-per-attribute)**.
-If it contains more than 1000 words, only the first 1000 will be indexed.
+Take note that, in the case of strings, a value **[can contain at most 65535 positions](/reference/features/known_limitations.md#maximum-words-per-attribute)**.
+Words exceeding the 65535 position limit will be ignored.

 You can also apply [<clientGlossary word="ranking rules" />](/learn/core_concepts/relevancy.md#ranking-rules) to some fields.
 For example, you may decide recent movies should be more relevant than older ones.